jxeeno/aust-govt-covid19-vaccine-pdf/README.md

 This reporting change resulted in negative doses in some states reported in the `all.csv` file.
 This drop is due to the lag between a dose being administered and the record being entered into AIR.

-This change resulted meant that the statistics in the `all.csv` file prior to 15 Aug 2021 is not directly comparable to the the data published on or after 15 Aug 2021.
+This change resulted meant that the statistics in the `all.csv` file prior to 15 Aug 2021 is not directly comparable to the data published on or after 15 Aug 2021.

 All data up to this point is based on **date of reporting**.
 Department of Health has also begun reporting doses on the **date of administration**.
 This data is not available in this repository yet.